gmhater73/stormworks-lua-minifier/README.md

-# stormworks-lua-minifier
+# swluamin

 awesome stormworks lua minifier for stormworks the building and rescuing and shooting and industry game on steam the digital game distribution front-end by valve corporation

-imported from glitch.com after they [ran out of money for free hosting](https://blog.glitch.com/post/changes-are-coming-to-glitch/)

-**NOTE: cli-tool was created entirely using GitHub Copilot agent mode (see pull request)**
+**NOTE: cli-tool was adapted from the browser version entirely using GitHub Copilot agent mode (see pull request)**

 ## Web Interface